From Product to Platform

 Industrial Design Philosophy

-A governing framework authored for external design partners: Serviceability (foundational, must not be broken) → Usability (operational, must not be compromised) → Approachability (perceptual, preserve where possible).
+A governing framework authored for external design partners.
+Laying the concepts of 1.
+Serviceability → 2.
+Usability → 3.
+Approachability.
 Enforceable rules, concrete examples, implementation guidance for geometry, proportion, material, and interaction.
 Translated into Chinese for manufacturing teams.
-Not a brand document, a product governance framework.
+A product governance framework the goes beyond brand documents.

 Challenge

-TGR’s disinfection robot was developed under a different name, ADIBOT, and a European competitor was actively using its origin story against it in hospital procurement conversations.
+TGR’s disinfection robot was developed under a different name, ADIBOT.
+A European competitor was actively using its origin story against it in hospital procurement conversations.
 The confusion was costing real contracts.

 Strategy

 Retire ADIBOT as a brand identity.
 Reframe TGR as a platform company with product lines underneath using the car company model.
-Neutralize the origin confusion and build an architecture that scales to products that don’t exist yet.
+Neutralize the origin of confusion and build an architecture that scales to products that are under development.